 School assignments are made based on prioritized factors, roughly in this order:

-- Current student (for instance a 5th grader applying for middle school at a TK-8th grade school where they are already enrolled)
+• Current student (for instance a TK student moving into kindergarten at the same school where they are already enrolled)

 Choosing schools to rank

-On your application, you will choose up to 6 schools, and your zoned school, for the lottery.
+On your application, you will choose up to 6 schools, and your zoned school/s, for the enrollment priority process.

 How do you choose?
 There’s no one “best” school!
 Some factors to consider: